I knew it was coming, David had asked to use the painting in the video.

-At approximately 12.50 Plymouth Sound erupted to the roar of aero engines and naval gunfire.
+At approximately 12.50 Plymouth Sound erupted to the roar of engines and naval gunfire.

-This painting, developed from conversations followed by sketches was specifically designed to become a book cover.
+This painting, developed from conversations, some in the King’s Arms at Oreston Quay, followed by sketches and was specifically designed to become a book cover.

 I was able to visit the location several times and discuss the action at length and in detail with author David J B Smith, mostly in the congenial “Kings Arms” at nearby Oreston.

-There is a considerable amount of other historical detail shown in this painting, for example over the distant Cawsand bay, a small detail is a Walrus flying boat (they were based at RAF Mount Batten) making a hasty turn away from the Me 109’s.
+There is a considerable amount of other historical detail shown in this painting, for example over the distant Cawsand bay, a small detail is a Walrus flying boat (they were based at RAF Mount Batten, Plymouth) making a hasty turn away from the Me 109’s.